Gordes: The hamlets

 There are several ancient hamlets around the village, whose names are mostly based on the names of the local families (Gros, Imbert, Martin, Cortasse) or from the activities performed there (les bouillons, les bouilladoires).

 The largest hamlet is les Imberts, in the valley 5 km to the southwest.
 Les Imberts church was built between 1785 and 1792; other buildings also have 18th century architectural details.
-Gourdes' two football pitches are in Les Imberts: one for official matches and the other for training.
-Les Imberts has a nursery and a school and once had several small shops, but in 2011 it had only a petrol station.
+Gordes' two football pitches are in Les Imberts: one for official matches and the other for training.
+Les Imberts has a nursery and a school and once had several small shops, but in 2011 it only had a petrol station.

-Les Gros and les Martins are two former hamlets close to each other, between les Imberts and the commune of les Beaumettes.
+Les Gros and les Martins are two former hamlets, which are close to each other, between les Imberts and the commune of les Beaumettes.

 The hamlets of les Sauvestres, les Pourquiers, les Marres and les Cortasses are in the plain to the south-east of Gordes.
 Some of the buildings in these hamlets date back hundreds of years.